ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 ## Test Cases

-Incomplete whiteboard list
+This is an incomplete list, but provides insight as to the scope of the required testing.
 Each test would need to be written 3 times, once for normal contract deployment, once for `CREATE`, and once again for `CREATE2`.

 - Positive
   - no header and invalid opcodes